 What is Shopska Salad: a cold salad made with tomatoes, cucumbers, onions, and sirene cheese.
 The salad’s colour resembles the Bulgarian flag’s colours: white, green and red.
 This Bulgarian national dish is the perfect starter and can be found in all the best restaurants in Sofia.

-Where to eat Shopska Salad: Shtastlivetsa, The Little Things, Divaka, Rakia Raketa Bar, The Hadjidragana Tavern, Manastirska Magernitsa Restaurant, Moma Bulgarian Food and Wine, Izbata Tavern, and Mehana Mamin Kolyo
+Where to eat Shopska Salad: Shtastlivetsa, The Little Things, Divaka, Rakia Raketa Bar, The Hadjidragana Tavern, Manastirska Magernitsa Restaurant, Moma Bulgarian Food and Wine, Izbata Tavern, Mehana Mamin Kolyo, and other typical Sofia restaurants

 2 & 3.
 Katak and Lyutenitsa